 The pharmacy uses appropriate equipment and facilities to provide its services.
 It keeps these clean and tidy.
-Equipment is used in a way that protects people's private information.
+Computers and telephones are used in a way that protects people's private information.

 Validated crown-stamped measures were available for liquids, with separate measure marked for the use of controlled drugs only.
 A range of clean tablet and capsule counters were present, with a separate triangle clearly marked for cytotoxics.
-All equipment, including the dispensary fridge, was in good working order and PAT test stickers were visible, although the retest date had passed.
+All equipment, including the dispensary fridges, was in good working order and PAT test stickers were visible.
 The dispensary sinks were clean and in good working order.

 Reference sources were available and the pharmacy could also access up-to-date information on the internet.
 Computers were positioned so that no information could be seen by members of the public and phone calls were taken away from public areas.
-Dispensed prescriptions were stored in a retrieval system on shelves with no details visible to people waiting.
+Dispensed prescriptions were stored in a retrieval system on shelves with opaque fronts with no details visible to people waiting.